 How much does it cost to renew an LLC in Utah?

-Each year, LLCs in Utah will submit an annual report and a $18 state filing fee.
+LLCs in Utah submit an annual report and a $18 state filing fee each year.

 What is a Foreign Limited Liability Company?

 A foreign LLC isn’t a special type of LLC.
-Instead, it’s an LLC that was formed in another state (domestic LLC) that wants to operate physically in Utah.
+Instead, it’s an LLC formed in another state (domestic LLC) that wants to operate in Utah.
 Physically operating means having a presence, such as having an office or hiring an employee.

 What is a Professional Limited Liability Company?